nasa/cumulus/docs/system-documentation/system-documentation.md

 If new Elasticsearch mappings are added to Cumulus, they are automatically added to the index upon deploy.
 If you run into issues with your Elasticsearch index, a reindex operation is available via a command-line tool in the Cumulus API.

-Information on how to reindex Elasticsearch is in the [Cumulus API documentation](https://www.npmjs.com/package/@cumulus/api).
+Information on how to reindex Elasticsearch is in the [Cumulus API package documentation](https://www.npmjs.com/package/@cumulus/api#reindexing-elasticsearch-indices).